 Balcony Garden Design

 The trick of balcony garden design is to create enough diversity to be interesting without looking cluttered or chaotic.
 Choose one or two colors and keep all of your flowers in that color family.
-You can go for a hot color scheme of red and yellow, a cool scheme of purple and white, or contrasting colors like blue and orange.
+You can go for a hot color scheme of red and yellow, a cool scheme of purple and white, or contrasting colors such as blue and orange.

 Include hanging baskets for vertical accents.
 A bracket that hangs from a wall is a safer way to hang baskets than a freestanding metal tree, which may topple in high winds.
-In this small space, bypass the cheap plastic hanging baskets and plain brackets and invest instead in ornate pieces that compliment the architecture of your building.
+In this small space, bypass the cheap plastic hanging baskets and plain brackets and instead invest in ornate pieces that compliment the architecture of your building.

 Consider installing a small trellis or tuteur to support a flowering vine.
 Thunbergia and firecracker vines will stay in bounds.
-If you get permission to attach a trellis to a wall, set it at least one inch away from the wall to discourage rot and mildew problems.
+If you get permission to attach a trellis to a wall, set it at least 1 inch away from the wall to discourage rot and mildew problems.

 Care for Balcony Garden Plants